 Empathy is defined by our ability to understand and feel what others are going through.
 Some of the most difficult stations at the MMI may involve actors who are expressing strong emotions – anger, grief, and fear.
 Rather than being overwhelmed by these emotions, sometimes giving in to them – empathizing – can be the best strategy.
 Sharing a story about a similar experience that you have had can help to calm a person down more quickly than dispensing advice.
 Think of a time when you have been in distress.
 What were the things that other people did to help you manage the situation?

 Rather than viewing the other applicants interviewing with you as competitors, see them as your future classmates.
 You may have a lot to laugh about in the fall, if you survive the MMI experience together.
 While you can expect a challenging interview experience, with highs and lows, focus on doing your best.
 Hopefully the strategies above will make it easier for you to accomplish this goal and to earn an acceptance!
+You can also explore Accepted’s catalog of Medical School Interview Services to find out how an admissions expert can help you prep for – and then ace! – your interview.

 For in-depth advice about how to ace your multiple mini interviews, register for our webinar, 12 Tips for Multiple Mini Interview (MMI) Success!Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
 Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
 Want Alicia to help you get accepted?
 Click here to get in touch!